KI7MT/launchpad-packaging/README.md

 sudo add-apt-repository -y ppa:ki7mt/wsjtx

 # Step-2: Update repository lists
-sudo apt update
+sudo apt-get update

 # Install WSJT-X
-sudo apt install wsjtx
+sudo apt-get install wsjtx
 ````

 ## Conclusion

-[Launchpad][] is a powerful tool, not only for developers, but for those that take the time to understand it's relationships between Parent and Child
+[Launchpad][] is a powerful tool, not only for developers, but for those that
+take the time to understand it's relationships between Parent and Child
 distributions.
 With a little effort, users can dramatically expand package
-availability, and ease the burden of building software from source in order to satisfy a specific need.
+availability, and ease the burden of build software from source in order to
+satisfy a specific need.

 [Mark Shuttleworth, CEO of Canonical Ltd.]: https://www.markshuttleworth.com/archives/date/2003/1
 [Debian]: https://www.debian.org/ "debian, the universal operating system"